Comparative & Intl Crim Just

 Good students should be able to explain with accuracy and critically discuss the appropriate theoretical and empirical issues of the substantive topic/s and locate these within a wider political context; good students should show evidence of consulting a range of complex material and a good understanding of comparative research and its limitations.

-Gain a thorough understanding of comparative research and its limitations.
+Gain a systematic and critical understanding of comparative research and its limitations.

-Gain a thorough understanding of different practices in relation to sentencing and penal policy.
+Gain a systematic and critical understanding of different national and cultural practices in relation to sentencing and penal policy.

-Gain a thorough understanding of different prosecution and court practices in different nations.
+Gain a systematic and critical understanding of different prosecution and court practices in different nations.

-Gain a thorough understanding of different forms of policing in different nations as well as international police co-operation and policing structures.
+Gain a systematic and critical understanding of different forms of policing in different nations as well as international police co-operation and policing structures.

-Gain a thorough understanding of forms of international criminal justice with an emphasis on the practices of, and debates surrounding, the International Criminal Court.
+Gain a systematic and critical understanding of forms of international criminal justice with an emphasis on the practices of, and debates surrounding, the International Criminal Court.

-Gain the ability to critically explore the impact of victimology on contemporary forms of criminal justice.
+Gain a systematic and critical understanding of the impact of victimology on contemporary forms of criminal justice.

 Teaching and Learning Strategy